NZART Portable Activity Day - New Years Day 1 January 2022

-Back for it’s third iteration, NZART Portable Activity day will once again take place on New Years Day, 1 January 2021.
+Back for it’s fourth iteration, NZART Portable Activity day will once again take place on New Years Day, 1 January 2022.

 What better way to forget 2020 by getting outdoors and operating knowing there will be others doing the same.
 As an activity day this is not a contest so it is up to you where, when and how you operate.
 There will be a lot of Summits on the Air (“SOTA”) activity on this day (VK and ZL) owing to them being able to claim double activation points by operating either side of 0000z 1 January UTC (1:00 pm NZDST).
 You could therefore activate a SOTA summit, or if that is a bit much, participate in the NZART Awards programme by activating a lake, lighthouse or National Park (make sure you know the rules before you start) .
 Alternatively you could just park up at your favourite spot and make a few QSOs.
 Apart from SOTA which stresses portable activity without your station being connected to a motor vehicle, you are free to use any method of portable operation you like.